HamnaNimra/Group17SYSC3110/README.txt

 	apply level logic.
 We also decided that all the logic for the levels will be handled here, as it doesn't make sense for that stuff to be stored in the tileMap.

+Design Changes in Milestone 3 explanations:
+	Overall design has not changed much from the last milestone however, we chose to seperate the endTurn function into smaller methods for general clarity and readability.
+The Undo and Redo functions save state immediately before an action is executed.
+This is so the undo doesn't load up the state youre currently in when undo is pressed. levelLogic in the game class was hand written so as to keep balance in check while a new level generation technique is being developed.
+We chose to leave it manual for now mainly because it is going to be completely reworked in the next milestone anyways.
+The View class was slightly modified to allow the updating of just the buttons (and not the info label) to be done privately for the use of the animation method.
+The animation runs on a seperate, delayed thread, and as such would often not display the correct sprite after an animation happened.
+This work around to update all the buttons seems to work as intended for fixing the sprite desync.
+Lastly, the TileMap and Entity classes all got some nifty methods for clonely, namely, Entity.clone() and TileMap.cloneBoard().
+These were made in order to ensure that saved states weren't saved references to the objects.